TechGrounds-Cloud8/cloud8-Tjomba1996/02_Linux_1/LNX-04 Users and groups.md

 # Users and groups
+Linux has users, similar to accounts on Windows and MacOS.
+Every user has their own home directory.
+Users can also be part of groups.
+There is a special user called ‘root’.
+Root is allowed to do anything.

+## Key Terminology
+- Root =  The user name/account that by default has access to all commands and files on a Linux system

 ## Key Commandlines
 - Sudo = using this command prior to using any other command, gives you temporary "root permission" in that command.